-Claim: Photographs shows a "Devil's Pool" on the edge of Victoria Falls.
+Claim: Photographs shows a "Devil's Swimming Pool" on the edge of Victoria Falls.

 No matter how many times my guide, Vincent, insists that it's safe to dive in, I just can't see what's going to stop me being swept over the edge and pureed on the jagged rocks at the bottom.

 But it's taken me nearly an hour of stumbling over boulders in temperatures of more than 40°C to get to Devil's Pool and I'm not going to give in.
 So I grit my teeth and take the plunge — after Vincent jumps in first, of course.

 The current takes hold immediately, carrying me towards the edge.
 But, before I can be dragged to a watery grave, I'm stopped by a natural rock wall just beneath the surface.
 As well as saving my life it allows me to peer over the edge and down into a deafening explosion of rainbow-coloured spray.
 A truly incredible sight.

 Many video clips of tourists enjoying visits to the Devil's Pool can be found on the Internet, such as the following: